Space industry of India

-India's Space Industry is predominantly driven by its national space agency ISRO.
+The space industry of India is predominantly driven by its national space agency ISRO.
 The industry includes over 500 private suppliers and other various bodies of the Department of Space (DoS) in all commercial, research and arbitrary regards.
-There are relatively few independent private agencies, though they have been gaining an increased role since the start of the 21st century.
-In 2023, the space industry of India accounted for $9 billion or 2%-3% of the global space industry and employed more than 45,000 people.
+Since the Indian space sector was opened up to private sector in 2020, numerous private space companies have emerged, working on various aspects of space exploration.
+In 2023, the space industry of India accounted for US$9 billion or 2%–3% of the global space industry and employed more than 45,000 people.
+The Government of India projects industry to grow four to five times over the next 8–10 years, potentially reaching US$40–45 billion, global share targeted to rise to 8% by 2030.